SatoshiumAI/satoshium-us/beacon/records/README.md

-# Satoshium Beacon — Discovery Signals Register
+# Satoshium Beacon — Records

 ## Overview

-The **Discovery Signals Register** is Satoshium Beacon's human-facing index of published canonical Discovery Signals.
+The **Beacon Records** page is Satoshium Beacon's human-facing records of published canonical Discovery Signals.

 It provides a stable public location where users can: